Bruno-Moreno/ML---Study/README.md

 # AI-Algorithms

-A series of Jupyter Notebooks with detailed explanation of ML algorithm, implementations and everything related with DS.
+A series of Jupyter Notebooks with detailed explanation of ML algorithms, implementations and everything related with DS.

 ## Instalation: